pedrinbhbr/ShawAndPartnersTest/README.md

 # ShawAndPartnersTest
 Backend and Frontend code for Shaw and Partners test

-#It was developed using NodeJS v10.16.2
+#It was developed using NodeJS v10.16.2 (https://nodejs.org/dist/v10.16.2/) This link will lead to a page where you can choose a file to install this version of node.

 #Instalation of dependencies may take a while.

 To execute the backend, open a terminal and go inside the directory.
 Example: "cd C:\ShawAndPartnersTest\Backend".
 After that, type "npm install" to install all dependencies needed.
 Then execute it with "npm start" and the backend server should be running and showing what port it is using.